Function object: Objective-C

 An advantage of NSInvocation is that the target object can be modified after creation.
 A single NSInvocation can be created and then called for each of any number of targets, for instance from an observable object.
 An NSInvocation can be created from only a protocol, but it is not straightforward.
 See here.

-In Perl
+Perl

 In Perl, a function object can be created either from a class's constructor returning a function closed over the object's instance data, blessed into the class: